 On the other hand, a high performer needs to wait the whole year to get his or her due.

-The other big flaw is that the qualitative assessment of performance leaves a lot of room for biases.
+The other big flaw is that qualitative performance appraisals leave room for biases.

 Plus, most organizations spend an inordinate amount of time discussing and debating about performance ratings.